estelle/estelle/README.md

 My name is Estelle.
 A little about me:

-- 🔭 I’m currently working with @openwebdocs on maintaining @MDN,
+- 🔭 I work with @openwebdocs on maintaining @MDN,
 - 🌱 I’m always learning CSS, HTML, JavaScript, and accessibility
 - 👯 I’m looking to collaborate on projects that help reduce inequality in STEM and society as a whole.
 - 🤔 I’m looking for help maintaining MDN